Syllabus for GLM-550

 Your final assessment for this course will be a paper that allows you to synthesize and demonstrate what you have learned in this course.
 You will accomplish this through a critical analysis of Thomas Friedman's The World Is Flat.

-Your paper should be 8 to 10 pages in length and should follow the guidelines provided in the assignment.
+Your paper should be 8 to 10 pages in length (2000 to 2750 words) and should follow the guidelines provided in the assignment.
 Be sure to follow accepted research approaches and citation format (APA).
-A full description of the project and its requirements is found in both Modules 3 and 4.
+A full description of the project and its requirements is found in the Critical Analysis [paper] area of the course site.
 You will submit the outline for your paper in Module 3; the paper itself will be due in the last week of the course.

 Your grade in the course will be determined as follows: